 You talk about these beers; they’ve all evolved side by side.
 De Koninck, in Belgium, is an English pale ale; it’s also a special Belge, so what is it?
 It’s all the same stuff and it all evolved together.
 In the States… I understand why it happened, but it’s all become this rigid style thing.
 That’s not how beer is, and I feel like we need to move beyond the idea of styles and just talk about flavors and other aspects of beer before we really get to a true appreciation of what beer is.

 In Australia, there’s Le Sirene in Melbourne.
 They make lovely saisons, and Costa, who runs it, is a nice guy, but intense and very accurate.
 Another one is Two Metre Tall in Tasmania, which makes lovely wild beers, and ciders too.
 The guy was a winemaker in the south of France, and he went to Tasmania to make wine and somehow fell into beer making, and he realized its potential.
 He makes really, really special beers.

 Part I of our chat with Will Hawkes and Matthew Curtis is here.

 Will Hawkes is a drink, food and travel writer, the author of Craft Beer London, and founder of London Beer City.
 He contributes to the FT, Washington Post, Observer Food Monthly, Daily Telegraph, and The Age.
 He was named British Beer Writer of the Year in 2013.
 He’s on Twitter and Instagram.

-Matthew Curtis is a freelance beer writer, photographer, and UK Editor for Good Beer Hunting.
+Matthew Curtis is a freelance beer writer, photographer, and former UK Editor for Good Beer Hunting.
 He also regularly contributes to Ferment Magazine, and has written for Belgian Beer & Food and The Brewers Journal, amongst other publications.
 Find him on Twitter and Instagram, too